Construction Law Survival Manual

 Second, you may be able to require a superior lender to “marshal assets.”
 If one lender has a security interest in multiple pieces of property, it cannot destroy another lender’s security interest in just one piece of property, unless it is necessary to collect the debt.
 In other words, the superior creditor can be required to go against all other property of the debtor, before it goes after the piece of property with a junior security interest.

 If the debtor becomes insolvent, there will be insufficient assets to pay all of the creditors.
-Other creditors will attack any lien or security interest that has a weakness; in order to leave more assets for the general unsecured creditors.
+Other creditors will attack any lien or security interest that has a weakness, in order to leave more assets for the general unsecured creditors.
 As a result, the technical rules on lien attachment or perfection must be followed closely.

 The greatest success in enforcing judgments is always when a client can identify assets of the judgment debtor to attach.
 The most successful creditors will have asset information in their credit file, collected in the ordinary course of business.
-Just like a bank gets a complete financial statement with a loan application, any creditor should collect as much information as possible early in the business relationship.
-Even if you are not able to just hand the debtor an application, it is much easier to collect information from your debtor while you are friends.1 Credit information should include bank accounts, vehicles and equipment owned, and real estate owned.
+Just like a bank gets a complete financial statement with a loan application, a creditor should collect as much information as possible early in the business relationship.
+Even if you are not able to just hand the debtor an application, it is much easier to collect information from your debtor while you are friends.
+Credit information should include bank accounts, vehicles and equipment owned and real estate owned.
 The credit application should also tell you how title to this property is held and identify existing liens on the same property.

 It is, of course, important to collect financial information from the account throughout the relationship.
 The single most important thing you can do is collect copies of checks received from the debtor.
 Checks include much information, including addresses, legal name, bank name and bank account number.
 Even if you do not keep a copy of every check, copies should be made periodically.
 You may also be able to get copies of checks deposited from your bank.
 If so, it is less important to make your own copies.

 You also know that it is important to qualify each project where you will supply labor or materials.
 You need to know whether each project is financially viable.
-You need the identity of the owner, general contractor and other players.2 You need to evaluate your mechanic’s lien and payment bond rights to determine whether you are a secured creditor or unsecured creditor on each project.3 This type of project information is also important in order to identify assets for judgment enforcement.
+You need the identity of the owner, general contractor and other players.
+You need to evaluate your mechanic’s lien and payment bond rights to determine whether you are a secured creditor or unsecured creditor on each project.
+This type of project information is also important in order to identify assets for judgment enforcement.
 Even if you do not have mechanic’s lien or payment bond rights, every project where you delivered labor or materials may be an account receivable of your judgment debtor that you can attach through garnishment.

 Most cities and counties have tax assessment information on the Internet.
 Personal property tax assessments will identify the vehicles a debtor has registered in the county.
 Real estate tax assessments will identify real property.
 Most counties have search engines on their tax assessment roles that can search by owner name or by property address.
-There are also national databases on the Internet, also shown at Skip Tracers and Asset Information (Appendix 37).

 Most state Department of Motor Vehicles will provide motor vehicle and lien information, including the Virginia Division of Motor Vehicles.
 You must qualify for information from the Virginia DMV, however.
-Most legitimate businesses would qualify to get this information, but must go through an application process.
+Most legitimate businesses would qualify to get this information but must go through an application process.

-Real estate, equipment, and other property can be owned by a single individual, a corporation or by other limited liability entities.
+Real estate, equipment and other property can be owned by a single individual, a corporation or by other limited liability entities.
 Multiple people and entities can also own property.
 In order to enforce your judgment against any type of property, your judgment must be in the same name as the property owner.
 This is something lawyers and clients need to think about when filing suit.
-The "caption" on the first page of the lawsuit normally lists the defendant’s names.
+The “caption” on the first page of the lawsuit normally lists the defendant’s names.
 If you win the lawsuit, this caption will normally dictate the names of the defendants on the judgment.
 If your judgment is in a name different from the property owner, the judgment will not attach until you take an additional step to change the judgment name.
-It is good to perform asset searches before you file suit to think ahead towards judgment enforcement, starting with obtaining a judgment in the same name as potential enforcement property.
+It is good to perform asset searches before you file suit to think ahead toward judgment enforcement, starting with obtaining a judgment in the same name as potential enforcement property.

 Problems often arise from married names, middle names or initials and trade names.
 It is often important to list a defendant’s name more than once on the lawsuit caption, in order to make sure an eventual judgment will be recorded in all important variations.
 If a business is operated as a sole proprietorship, then the individual and the “business” are one in the same.
 If you have judgment in the business name, however, you will have difficulty garnishing a bank account in the individual name and vice versa.
 It is easy to simply name the same defendant twice in the initial lawsuit, once in the individual name and once in the business name.
 This will save you a lot of trouble in later enforcement.